-The series qualifying races are: Tokyo Marathon, Boston Marathon, Virgin Money London Marathon, BMW BERLIN-MARATHON, Bank of America Chicago Marathon, TCS New York City Marathon, Olympic Marathon, IAAF World Championships Marathon
+The series’ qualifying races are: Tokyo Marathon, Boston Marathon, Virgin Money London Marathon, BMW BERLIN-MARATHON, Bank of America Chicago Marathon, TCS New York City Marathon, Olympic/Paralympic Marathon, IAAF World Championships Marathon/ International Paralympic Committee (IPC) Athletics World Championships Marathon

-One Year Series: AWMM Series IX begins at the 2015 Tokyo Marathon and ends upon completion of the 2016 Tokyo Marathon.
-AWMM Series X begins at the 2016 Boston Marathon and ends upon completion of the 2017 Boston Marathon.
-AWMM Series XI begins at the 2017 Virgin Money London Marathon and ends upon completion of the 2018 Virgin Money London Marathon.
-AWMM Series XII begins at the 2018 BMW BERLIN-MARATHON and ends upon completion of the 2019 BMW BERLIN-MARATHON.
-AWMM Series XIII begins at the 2019 Bank of America Chicago Marathon and ends upon completion of the 2020 Bank of America Chicago Marathon.
-AWMM Series XIV begins at the 2020 TCS New York City Marathon and ends upon completion of the 2021 TCS New York City Marathon.
+One Year Series: AbbottWMM Series X begins at the 2016 Boston Marathon and ends upon completion of the 2017 Boston Marathon.
+AbbottWMM Series XI begins at the 2017 Virgin Money London Marathon and ends upon completion of the 2018 Virgin Money London Marathon.
+AbbottWMM Series XII begins at the 2018 BMW BERLIN-MARATHON and ends upon completion of the 2019 BMW BERLIN-MARATHON.
+AbbottWMM Series XIII begins at the 2019 Bank of America Chicago Marathon and ends upon completion of the 2020 Bank of America Chicago Marathon.
+AbbottWMM Series XIV begins at the 2020 TCS New York City Marathon and ends upon completion of the 2021 TCS New York City Marathon.
 Each subsequent series will begin and end at the next AWMM race on the calendar.
-The Olympic Marathon and IAAF World Championships Marathon will be included in the race schedule in the years they are held, but will not begin or end the Series.
+The Olympic and Paralympic Marathons and IAAF/IPC World Championships Marathon will be included in the race schedule in the years they are held, but will not begin or end the Series.

 Points are allocated following each race as follows: